 Admission requirements include:

-- VN Students must achieve a minimum of 70% on each of the HESI sections (Reading Comprehension, Grammar, Vocabulary, Math, Biology, and Anatomy & Physiology).
-VN students must achieve a minimum Comprehensive score of 75%.
+- VN Students must achieve a minimum of 75% on each of the HESI A2 sections (Reading, Math, Grammar, Vocabulary, Biology and Anatomy & Physiology), as well as a minimum of 600 on the Critical Thinking exam.

 - Completed application to the Vocational Nursing Program in its entirety.
 Must turn in an application for each application cycle.
 Official transcripts from all colleges and universities attended must be on file in the Admission and Records Office and VN office.